GutoL/Agnes-Speak/README.md

-# Agnes-Speak
+# Agnes Speak

-Software escrito em python para reconhecimento de voz =]
+Software written in python for the voice recognition (for learning purpose).